Please feel free to email us with questions. We can make an appointment for you to come in, and we can talk at length about your project.

 --The full runs of journals available in HathiTrust will be available even where Harvard only has a partial run

 Some non-Harvard repositories are willing and able (they may be short-staffed at the moment) to scan material (usually for a fee).
-Our Interlibrary Loan department is willing to chip in money for scanning. $70 is an amount I have seen mentioned, but I think it’s somewhat negotiable.
-You have to negotiate with the archive and obtain the price and an exact specification (Box 77, Folder 4; available on online finding aids) which you submit to Interlibrary Loan.
+Our Interlibrary Loan department is willing to contribute some money toward scanning.

 Browser Plugins for Library Access (aka I need an article I found online but not through HOLLIS or Harvard Library Databases)